Chime right in! (no registration req'd)• -----

 Hobbyist - Old Bridge , New Jersey, USA

-A. Please apply that liquid that you know about to plastic coat your tank, Paul.
-There are many reasons it's not practical to plate the tank.
+A. Applying your liquid that plastic coats your tank is probably a better idea, Paul.
+There are many reasons it's not practical to copper plate the tank.

-Another True Story is that, in times that were less environmentally sensitive, scrap metal (like scrapped cars) would be placed into streams, downstream of copper processing facilities, to "plate out" the dissolved copper as you've described.
+In times that were less environmentally sensitive, scrap metal (like scrapped cars) used to be placed into streams, downstream of copper processing facilities, to "plate out" the dissolved copper as you've described.
 You are correct that copper is more noble than iron and will spontaneously plate out onto iron.
 Although all explanations are simplifications, you can think of it this way: copper is better at holding onto electrons than iron is, so positively charged ions of copper will grab electrons from the iron, thus reducing the copper ions to copper atoms, and thus oxidizing the iron atoms to positively charged iron ions.
 So an atom of iron dissolves and replaces the atom of copper in solution.
 Immersion plating like this is very limited in thickness because as soon as there is a coating of copper, the underlying iron can no longer dissolve so no more copper will be replaced by it.
+And one issue is that if the metal you immersion plate onto the steel is not pit-free and pore-free (and it probably won't be) will accelerate the corrosion of the steel.
+Just as zinc is used as a sacrificial anode to protect steel, steel is a sacrificial anode to anything that you can immersion deposit onto it :-(

-3rd answer: The parts that you describe are probably zinc plated or cadmium plated with an olive-drab chromate conversion coating.
-Yes, to answer your question, olive drab is the correct term.
+The parts that you describe are probably zinc plated or cadmium plated with an olive-drab chromate conversion coating.
+Yes, olive drab is the correct term.

 A. Most likely the solution that plated your brake drum was ferric chloride, with a large quantity of copper dissolved in it.
 When you add a chunk of steel or iron to it you create a weak electric charge, which bonds the copper to the iron (I've used this trick myself on some show knives, oxidized the copper blue with ammonia afterward).Marc Banks